Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 If you would like a clearer sense of the areas I work with, you can read more about the types of grief I support below.

-Types of loss I support
+The types of grief I support

-You may be experiencing:
+You may be seeking support after:

 • Infertility and involuntary childlessness

-• Anticipatory grief
+• Anticipatory grief when facing an expected loss

-• Significant life transitions and changes
+• Significant life transitions and changes that have altered how life feels

 What counselling can help with